betterclient/Quixotic-Loader/readme.md

 > What to do now?

-: 1: You can add any mixin configurations using the `getMixinConfigurations` method's return.
+> 1: You can add any mixin configurations using the `getMixinConfigurations` method's return.

-: 2: Change the `getMainClass` method to return your application's main class.
+> 2: Change the `getMainClass` method to return your application's main class.

-: 3: Load any ClassTransformer's you want using `loadApplicationManager`.
+> 3: Load any ClassTransformer's you want using `loadApplicationManager`.

-: 4: Last of all change your app's version and name.
+> 4: Last of all change your app's version and name.

+#### Adding the quixoticapp argument

+> This step is optional if you want to use the MinecraftVanillaApplication or already have it in the arguments.

+> You can do the following using the Quixotic class as the main class.

-#### Create the java main to add your application class.
+#### Create the java main to add your application class

 ````java
 import java.util.ArrayList;